godaddy-wordpress/woocommerce-extra-product-sorting-options/readme.txt

 2. Some new sorting options on the shop page
 3. Change sorting label (in shop dropdown) with the [Say What plugin](https://wordpress.org/plugins/say-what/)

+== Other Notes ==

+= Translations =

+**The plugin text domain is**: `woocommerce-extra-product-sorting-options`

+= This plugin used to have random sorting, I need it back! =

+We removed randomized product sorting because it wasn't 100% functional for many shops (as it required all products to be on one page), and thus is better served as custom code snippet instead of being part of this plugin.

+**Why didn't it work?** WordPress will get a new random set of products for each page in your shop, so random sorting only works at 100% when you have a small number of products and they're all displayed on one page.
+In order to "remember" which products have already been displayed, you'd need [some custom code](http://wordpress.stackexchange.com/questions/31647/is-it-possible-to-paginate-posts-correctly-that-are-random-ordered) to store these products in a session, which is not something we ever planned to support as it isn't possible with the structure of this plugin.

+Since this feature wasn't at 100%, we have removed it and turned it into a code snippet.
+If you need to re-add randomized sorting, please [use this code snippet](https://gist.github.com/bekarice/bac8b67064001ebc3bc2475424d99f87), ensuring that you [know how to add code to your site](http://skyverge.com/blog/add-custom-code-to-wordpress/).

 == Changelog ==

+= 2016.07.28 - version 2.5.0 =
+ * Misc: removed 'randomized' sorting due to issues with larger catalogs ([see notes](http://wordpress.org/plugins/woocommerce-extra-product-sorting-options/other_notes/) for further details)

 = 2016.05.31 - version 2.4.0 =
  * Misc: added support for WooCommerce 2.6